What are the 4 Types of Negligence?

 Comparative negligence occurs when more than one individual is at fault for causing an injury to someone else.
 There are various types of comparative negligence laws around the country.
 Often, states use “modified comparative negligence” laws to handle situations where multiple parties are at fault.
 In these types of systems, individuals will generally be able to recover compensation for an incident so long as they are not 50% or 51% or more responsible.

 However, Washington operates under a “pure comparative negligence” system, which means that individuals can recover compensation even if they are up to 99% at fault for causing their own injury.
 Regardless of whether or not the state operates under a modified or pure comparative negligence system, individuals will receive reduced compensation based on their percentage of fault for the incident.

 Some states around the country operate off of a “contributory negligence” system.
 Under this type of negligence-based system, an individual will be unable to recover compensation if they were responsible for causing their injury in any way.
 Even if an individual is only 1% responsible for causing their own injury, the contributory negligence system will bar them from covering compensation.

 Working With an Attorney

 If you or somebody you love has been injured in an accident caused by the actions of someone else, you need to speak to a skilled attorney as soon as possible.
-A Washington personal injury lawyer can use their resources to conduct a complete investigation into the incident and help their client recover total compensation.
+A Seattle personal injury lawyer can use their resources to conduct a complete investigation into the incident and help their client recover total compensation.
 An attorney can help combat any accusations of shared fault in order to help clients recover more compensation on their own.